What are all those pink clouds?

 The next step is to combine the three grey scale images into one colour image.
 Obviously use the Red grey scale image for the Red component and the Blue grey scale image for the Blue component.
 Use the IR (infrared) grey scale image for the Green component.

-This creates a false colour image, and helps explain the pink clouds visible in many HII region images on this site (they are normally dark red in "true" colour images).
+This creates a false colour image, and helps explain the pink clouds visible in many HII region images on this site (they are normally dark red in "true" colour images) as well the occasional green star or cloud.
 The advantage of using infrared in this way is that it lets you see stars, star clusters and nebula that are normally masked by clouds of dust.
-Instead in these images they appear in green.

 The images will usually not just neatly stack on top of each other as they have slightly different scales and alignments, so I suggest that you use an astronomical image processing program to combine the images and bring out subtle nebula.
 I recommend CADET.
 It's free and has more than enough features to make good pictures.
 I suggest that you align the images on two stars for maximum quality, and then use the histogram functions to bring out faint nebula.